Dynamsoft/capture-vision-react-native-samples/README.md

 Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision SDK.

+### Set up Development Environment

+If you are a beginer on React Native, please follow the guide on <a href="https://reactnative.dev/docs/environment-setup" target="_blank">React Native official website</a> to set up the development environment.

 ### Initialize the Project

 Create a new React Native project.